-In the U.S. Department of Veterans Affairs’ (VA) handbook of medical conditions eligible for disability benefits, it groups social anxiety in with other phobias (such as fear of heights or darkness).
+In the U.S. Department of Veterans Affairs’ (VA) handbook of medical conditions eligible for disability benefits, it groups social anxiety in with other phobias (e.g., fear of heights, fear of darkness, etc.).

 Your Appeal Must Prove Three Things

-- You have a diagnosis of social anxiety.
+- You have received a diagnosis of social anxiety.

-- A nexus (cause-and-effect link) exists between the in-service event (or onset) and your diagnosis.
+- A nexus (cause-and-effect link) exists between the event and your diagnosis.

 A Higher Disability Rating Means More Monthly Compensation

 VA awards disability compensation on a sliding scale.
-To determine your level of benefits, the VA assigns you an impairment rating in 10-percent increments to 100 percent.
+To determine your level of benefits, the VA assigns you an impairment rating from 0% to 100%.
 This rating signifies the severity of your condition; higher ratings correspond to higher compensation.